 This advanced conducting sequence focuses on refining the gestural skills of conducting acquired in the Introduction to Conducting course with discussions concerning the application of specific gestural approaches to specific pieces of music.
-Every Other Year
+May be repeated for credit as available.
+Every other year